Matthew Yglesias

 Matthew Yglesias (/ᵻˈɡleɪsiəs/; born May 18, 1981) is an American blogger and journalist who writes about economics and politics.
 Yglesias has written columns and articles for publications such as The American Prospect, The Atlantic, and Slate.
+In 2014, he co-founded the news website Vox.

-In November 2020, he left his position as an editor and columnist at the news website Vox, which he co-founded in 2014, to publish the Substack newsletter Slow Boring.
-He is an editor-at-large at Grid, a website of current affairs reporting with a lens on interconnections amongst major challenges.
-He also cohosts Grid's podcast "Bad Takes" with Executive Editor Laura McGann, the former Politics and Policy Editor at Vox consisting of conversations between McGann and Yglesias on a “bad take” they’ve seen on the internet.
+In November 2020, Yglesias left his position as an editor and columnist at Vox to publish the newsletter Slow Boring.
+In the same month, he joined the Niskanen Center as a senior fellow.

 Early life and education

-Yglesias's father Rafael Yglesias is a screenwriter and novelist, and he has a brother named Nicolas.
-His paternal grandparents were novelists Jose Yglesias and Helen Yglesias (née Bassine).
-His paternal grandfather was of Cuban and Spanish Galician descent, and his three other grandparents were of Eastern European Jewish descent.
+Yglesias is the son of Rafael Yglesias, a screenwriter and novelist.
+His paternal grandfather, novelist Jose Yglesias, was of Cuban and Spanish Galician descent, while his paternal grandmother, the novelist Helen Yglesias (née Bassine) was the daughter of Yiddish-speaking immigrants from the Russian-controlled portion of Poland.
+His mother, Margaret Joskow, was a daughter of Jules Joskow, the founder of National Economic Research Associates; the economist Paul Joskow is Yglesias's uncle.
+His maternal grandparents were also of Eastern European Jewish descent.

 Yglesias went to high school at the Dalton School in New York City.
-He attended Harvard University, where he was editor in chief of The Harvard Independent and graduated in 2003 with a B.A. magna cum laude in philosophy.
+He attended Harvard University, where he was editor in chief of The Harvard Independent and graduated in 2003 with a BA magna cum laude in philosophy.